 Described as an emulsion “based on beeswax as emulsifier and thickener” (deNavarre, 1941, p.
 237) these creams have a long history of cosmetic use.
-The first cold cream has been attributed to the Roman physician Galen in AD 150; reputedly he made a primitive water-in-oil emulsion by mixing water into molten beeswax and olive oil.
-It was laborious to make, required a great deal of mixing and was unstable.
-Despite these drawbacks the formulation persisted – generally using rose-water and/or oil of roses as a perfume – and appeared in the first edition of the ‘Pharmacopœa Londinensis’ in 1618.
+The first cold cream has been attributed to the Roman physician Galen (CE 150) who reputedly made a primitive emulsion by mixing water with molten beeswax and olive oil.
+It was laborious to make – requiring a great deal of mixing – and tended to separate on standing.
+Despite these drawbacks the formulation persisted – generally using rose-water and/or oil of roses as a perfume – and was included in the first edition of the ‘Pharmacopœa Londinensis’ in 1618.

 In later formulations, sweet almond oil replaced the olive oil.